kbpranav/Pedestrian-Detection-using-CNN/README.md

 The proposed model achieved recognition accuracies ranging between 96.73 – 100% based on dataset employed and also the position of the pedestrian.

+Download the dataset from here : https://drive.google.com/drive/folders/1uxtnKJe6Wxvb59HSW1EgoQ-tC9oCWkZV?usp=sharing and store it in folder named "database", which should be in the same directory as classifier.py

 Necessary packages to run:
 1. Keras